RxLaboratory/DuCoPi/src-docs/docs/index.md

 - It keeps a color palette for you (a list of custom colors)
 - It is able to import and export this palette (in a *Gimp*/*Inkscape* format)

+!!! hint
     The best way to use it is to add it to your startup applications.

 [TOC]